chakra-ui/chakra-ui/MIGRATION.md

 - Removed `containerProps` in favor of rendering the `Dialog.Positioner` component to better control this element.
 - Renamed `ModalOverlay` to `Dialog.Backdrop`
+- Renamed `initialFocusRef` to `initialFocusEl` which is now a function that returns the element to focus on
+- Renamed `finalFocusRef` to `finalFocusEl` which is now a function that returns the element to focus on
+- Renamed `returnFocusOnClose` to `restoreFocus`
+- Renamed `blockScrollOnMount` to `preventScroll`
+- Removed `preserveScrollBarGap` and `allowPinZoom`
+- `onOpen` and `onClose` -> `onOpenChange`
+- Now requires an explicit `Portal` component to render the dialog outside the DOM tree

 Before: